 The primary symptom of psychotic depression is experiencing an extended period of severe depression along with seeing or hearing things that aren’t real.
 Psychotic depression usually includes extreme negative feelings about oneself or one’s life situation, hallucinations that interfere with normal daily life, delusions that interfere with normal activities and relationships, and severe mood swings.
 Psychotic depression symptoms often lead to intense fear, paranoia, anxiety, suicidal thoughts or actions (National Suicide Prevention Lifeline 800-273-8255), and more.

-When seeking help for major depressive disorder or other types of depression it’s important to seek the advice of a professional who can determine the best treatment options based on an accurate diagnosis.
+When seeking help for major depressive disorder or other types of depression it’s important to seek the advice of a professional who can determine the best treatment plans and options based on an accurate diagnosis.

 Seasonal Affective Disorder

 Seasonal affective disorder is a type of depression that involves experiencing seasonal changes.
 Seasonal affective disorder usually begins in the fall or winter, when there are fewer hours of sunlight, and it dissipates during spring or summer when there are more hours of sunlight.

 Seasonal affective disorder symptoms can include feelings of hopelessness, lack of interest in activities once enjoyed, increased sleep patterns, cravings for carbohydrates or sugar, weight gain, and more.

 In addition, seasonal affective disorder symptoms can cause a person to experience problems with work, school, and relationships.
 Seasonal affective disorder can be difficult to diagnose because it shares many symptoms with other types of depression.
 However, if you only experience symptoms during the fall and winter months year after year, it may be a clear indication that you are experiencing seasonal affective disorder as opposed to other types of depression.